…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 The truths of the Gospel was shared orally through hymns that people heard and sung.

-Similarly, … in the Bible, there are many Messianic prophecies embedded in the Psalms.
+Similarly, … in the Bible, … there are many Messianic prophecies and teachings embedded in the Psalms that the people sang.

 Also there was the Poor Man’s Bible — predecessor to Powerpoint slides, … and much like today’s multimedia tools like the Jesus movie, audio Bible, gospel radio, etc.